Deepen your understanding of the importance of graphic communication and immerse yourself in the technologies that are changing the industry.

 The program includes 30 credit hours of study and culminates in a capstone project.

-Students may choose elective courses from a variety of courses offered in the School of Media Sciences or with other graduate departments and programs at RIT.
+Students may choose elective courses from a variety of courses offered in a range of graduate departments and programs at RIT.

 Advertising, PR, and Marketing